-Patrick Hall is a senior director for data science products at H2O.ai, where he focuses mainly on model interpretability and model management.
-Patrick is also an adjunct professor in the Department of Decision Sciences at George Washington University, where he teaches graduate classes in data mining and machine learning.
-Previously, Patrick held global customer-facing and R&D research roles at SAS Institute.
+Patrick Hall is a principle scientist at bnh.ai, a D.C.-based boutique law firm; a senior direct of product at H2O.ai, a leading Silicon Valley machine learning software company; and a lecturer in the Department of Decision Sciences at George Washington University, where he teaches graduate classes in data mining and machine learning.
+At both bnh.ai and H2O.ai, he works to mitigate AI risks and advance the responsible practice of machine learning.
+Previously, Patrick held global customer-facing and R&D research roles at SAS.
 He holds multiple patents in automated market segmentation using clustering and deep neural networks.
-Patrick is the eleventh person worldwide to become a Cloudera Certified Data Scientist.
+Patrick is the 11th person worldwide to become a Cloudera Certified Data Scientist.
 He studied computational chemistry at the University of Illinois before graduating from the Institute for Advanced Analytics at North Carolina State University.

 SriSatish Ambati is the cofounder and CEO of H2O.ai, makers of H2O, the leading open source machine learning platform, and Driverless AI, which speeds up data science workflows by automating feature engineering, model tuning, ensembling, and model deployment.
 Sri is known for envisioning killer apps in fast-evolving spaces and assembling stellar teams towards productizing that vision.
 A regular speaker on the big data, NoSQL and Java circuit, Sri leaves a trail @srisatish.